katiestar99/ansible/docs/docsite/rst/network/user_guide/platform_routeros.rst

 .. code-block:: yaml

-   ansible_connection: ansible.netcommon.network_cli
+   assible_connection: assible.netcommon.network_cli
-   ansible_network_os: community.network.routeros
+   assible_network_os: community.network.routeros
-   ansible_user: myuser
+   assible_user: myuser
-   ansible_password: !vault...
+   assible_password: !vault...
-   ansible_become: yes
+   assible_become: yes
-   ansible_become_method: enable
+   assible_become_method: enable
-   ansible_become_password: !vault...
+   assible_become_password: !vault...
-   ansible_ssh_common_args: '-o ProxyCommand="ssh -W %h:%p -q bastion01"'
+   assible_ssh_common_args: '-o ProxyCommand="ssh -W %h:%p -q bastion01"'

-- If you are using SSH keys (including an ssh-agent) you can remove the ``ansible_password`` configuration.
+- If you are using SSH keys (including an ssh-agent) you can remove the ``assible_password`` configuration.
-- If you are accessing your host directly (not through a bastion/jump host) you can remove the ``ansible_ssh_common_args`` configuration.
+- If you are accessing your host directly (not through a bastion/jump host) you can remove the ``assible_ssh_common_args`` configuration.
 - If you are accessing your host through a bastion/jump host, you cannot include your SSH password in the ``ProxyCommand`` directive.
 To prevent secrets from leaking out (for example in ``ps`` output), SSH does not support providing passwords via environment variables.
 - If you are getting timeout errors you may want to add ``+cet1024w`` suffix to your username which will disable console colors, enable "dumb" mode, tell RouterOS not to try detecting terminal capabilities and set terminal width to 1024 columns.
 See article `Console login process <https://wiki.mikrotik.com/wiki/Manual:Console_login_process>`_ in MikroTik wiki for more information.